apache/iceberg/docs/docs/spark-procedures.md

 |2	| Bob	   |INSERT	|0	|5390529835796506035|
 |1	| Alice  |DELETE	|1	|8764748981452218370|

+#### Net Changes

-Create a changelog view that computes net changes.
-It removes intermediate changes and only outputs the net changes.
+The procedure can remove intermediate changes across multiple snapshots, and only outputs the net changes.
+Here is an example to create a changelog view that computes net changes.

 ```sql
 CALL spark_catalog.system.create_changelog_view(
   table => 'db.tbl',